joshuakwaite/pdf-flatten/README.md

 # pdf-flatten

-A nodejs module for flattening a PDF file
+A nodejs module for flattening a PDF file.

+This comes in handy when signatures, text, or images aren't sticking to a PDF file after using a tool to copy/convert a pdf like hummus or PDFTK.

 ## Dependencies
 - GraphicsMagick